levycamoes/usp-pub-crawler/README.md

 ## ⚠️ Owner disclaimer

 This software was developed for strictly educational purposes and public data analysis.
 Do not use this script to overload the system.
+This script DOES NOT get the full name of the project advisor.